 Is Mercy Ships working during the COVID-19 pandemic?

 For more than 40 years, Mercy Ships has focused on bringing hope and healing to those in desperate need.
 For the past 30 years, we have concentrated our efforts in Africa.
 During those three decades, we have worked to strengthen local healthcare systems and we are encouraged by the good results we have realized through direct surgical care for patients, and through training local healthcare professionals.
-While we have had to scale back our programs during this pandemic, we are eager to do even more in the future.
-As such, we are still accepting applications to serve on board and are excited to return to Senegal in 2022 to continue what we started there in 2019.
+While we had to scale back our programs during this pandemic, we are still currently serving nations in Africa and are eager to do even more in the future.
 We’d love for you to be part of this.

 What kinds of positions are available?